-At the international level, the Broadband Commission for Sustainable Development, established by the ITU and UNESCO, has contributed to promoting universal connectivity.
-Its major achievement lies in promoting inclusivity in the digital realm, targeting areas with disparities in digital infrastructure and fostering public-private initiatives (Broadband Commission, 2023).
-Similarly, the Alliance for Affordable Internet (A4AI), hosted by the World Wide Web Foundation, is a global coalition that focuses on creating affordable and accessible internet.
-Their emphasis on policy and regulatory reforms has driven internet prices down, making the internet more accessible in low- and middle-income countries (A4AI, 2022).
+Beyond building infrastructure for connectivity, collaboration is key to ensure interoperability across systems through international standards and regulations.
+The work of the International Telecommunication Union (ITU) and the Broadband Commission for Sustainable Development contribute both supporting seamless global connectivity and promoting inclusivity in the digital realmby fostering public-private initiatives, facilitating standard setting, and targeting areas lacking digital infrastructure and marginalized groups (Broadband Commission, 2023).
+Similarly, the Alliance for Affordable Internet (A4AI), hosted by the World Wide Web Foundation, is a global coalition that focuses on creating affordable and accessible internet by supporting policy and regulatory reforms that have driven internet prices down, contributing to making internet more accessible particularly in low- and middle-income countries (A4AI, 2022).